TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 7/Nehemiah 7.65.md

 ---

-And the governor said unto them, that they should not eat of the most holy things, till there stood up a priest with Urim and Thummim.
+The governor said to them, that they should not eat of the most holy things, until there stood up a priest with Urim and Thummim.